 Communication in classrooms is more complex and unpredictable than in many other situations.
 As a teacher, understanding the unique features and functions of communication in the classroom is very important.

-This free online course will be of great interest to teachers and trainers who wish to improve their communication within the learning environment.2-3 Hours50 Points
+This course will be of great interest to teachers and trainers who wish to improve their communication within the learning environment.2-3 Hours50 Points

 Motivating Students to Learn